-Building up from Solfege Scales
+Building up from SolfegeScales

-The singer's "solfege" scale do-re-mi-fa-so-la-ti-do is a natural starting point for developing PKP because it's a position-independent, primary scale, based on intervals measured in half tones.
-The scale has two half tones mi-fa and ti-do and otherwise is all whole tones (two half tones).
-It's tonality is major because do-mi is a major third.
-The scale is position independent because the pitches of the notes follow from knowing the intervals, which is opposite to music notation.
-Singers know the intervals by ear and pianists can know them by eye on the keyboard.

-This scale is the master mode of a family of modes determined by rotating it to start on different notes.
+The singers' solfege scale do-re-mi-fa-so-la-ti-do is a natural starting point for developing PKP, independently of its original purpose of learning intervals by ear.
+It's a position-independent, primary major scale, based on intervals measured in half tones relative to a given starting pitch do.
+The scale has two half tones mi-fa and ti-do and otherwise is all whole tones.
+It's a primary scale because the scale frame including the pitch center is do-so-do It's major because do-mi is a major third.
+The scale is the master mode of a family of solfege modes determined by rotating it to start from different scale positions.
 For example, the rotation la-ti-do-re-mi-fa-so-la is a primary minor scale.
-It tonality is minor because la-do is a minor third.
-It has the same intervals in a different order.
+It's primary because the scale frame including the pitch center is la-mi-la.
+It's minor because la-do is a minor third.
+For singers, the starting pitches of these scales can be anything and the remaining pitches follow by ear.
+For pianists, the scales follow from known keyboard intervals going up from a designated piano key.

 These modes may be aligned on a shared tonic tonic do as shown next (whole tones are spaces with dashes, half tones are spaces without dashes).
-The names on the left are of the classical modes that provide the interval sequences of the default major and minor modes of key signatures, which are the interval sequences of these modes.
-The alignment makes the modes parallel, which means that in music notation they would have different key signatures, which is a complex way of representing the simple change from major to minor of the same tonic (see footnote 1 of Chapter 1 and Appendix B).
-PKP is based on parallel modes understood independently of key signatures.

-The note symbols of these modes will be replaced later by the the symbols of a shared, 12-half-tone chromatic scale, but the concepts are best understood at this stage without the distraction of unfamiliar chromatic scale symbols.
+The names on the left are of the classical modes that provide the scales of the default major and minor modes of key signatures.
+The alignment makes the modes parallel, which means that in music notation they would have different key signatures, which is a complex way of representing the simple change from major to minor of the same tonic (recall footnote 1 of Chapter 1).
+The note symbols of these modes may be replaced by the symbols of a shared, 12-half-tone chromatic scale described later, but the concepts are clear without the distraction of unfamiliar scale symbols.

-Three takeaways from this picture are independent of solfege notation and lead directly to PKP notation.
-The first is the concept of symmetric constructor shapes (highlighted in grey) that determine the scales.
-The constructors consist of the mode tritone with two adjacent half tones, outside it for Ionian (xx-xx, where the xs are tritone notes), and inside it for Aeolian (xx-xx).
-As shown, these symmetric shapes can be understood purely in terms of intervals, without any note symbols.
-The symmetric shapes are of opposite kind because the same shape for Aeolian would add additional half tones.
-The second is that symmetry breaking by whole tones creates the scale (only whole tones because the scale's two half tones are already in the symmetric shape).
-The third is that tritone anchors - the nearest note of a tritone above the home tonic identified by an anchor symbol that is not a note symbol - are sufficient identifiers of tritones.
+Four takeaways from this picture are independent of solfege notation and lead directly to PKP notation.
+1) Symmetric constructor shapes (highlighted) determine the scales.
+The constructors consist of the mode tritone with two adjacent half tones, outside it for Ionian (xx-xx) and inside it for Aeolian (xx-xx).
+Red identifies tritone notes, which are always 6 half tones apart, enabling these constructors to be understood purely in terms of intervals, without any note symbols.
+2) Symmetry breaking by whole tones creates the scales (only whole tones because the scale's two half tones are already in the constructors).
+3) Tritone anchors - the nearest note of a tritone above the home tonic identified by an anchor symbol that is not a note symbol - are sufficient identifiers of tritones.
 Because tritones are the same size in either inversion, knowing a tritone anchor means knowing the tritone as a building block of fixed size that goes up from the anchor in the home octave but could go down from it in a piece of music.
+4) A tritone anchor and a tonic identify a primary classical mode in interval terms as definitely as key signature and tonic do in note terms.